Riegelwood, North Carolina: Demographics

-Severe weather event in 2006
+2006 severe weather event

 On November 16, 2006, at 6:21 am EST, a severe thunderstorm warning was issued for eastern Columbus County.
 At 6:29 am, a tornado warning was issued for the same area.
 At 6:37, an F3 tornado struck a mobile home park and killed eight people, including two children, Danny Jacobs, 6, and Miguel Martinez, 13.
 Twenty people were injured.
-The tornado was a part of a 3-day tornado outbreak in the south in which four other deaths were reported.
+The tornado was a part of a 3-day tornado outbreak in the South, in which four other deaths were reported.
 Riegelwood was one of the hardest hit areas.

 On Friday, November 17, 2006, a NOAA National Weather Service storm survey team assessed the tornado damage and rated it at F3 on the Fujita scale for nearly a mile in Riegelwood, with winds approaching 200 mph.
 The maximum width of the tornado was 300 yards where the F3 damage occurred.
 The rest of the 7 mi damage path was less than 100 yards wide and rated at F1, with winds less than 100 mph extending north across Columbus County into western Pender County.

-The Columbus County sheriff reported thirty homes destroyed in the F3 damage area, and another three structures were damaged in Pender County just west of Currie.
+The Columbus County sheriff reported thirty homes destroyed in the F3 damage area.
+Another three structures were damaged in Pender County, just west of Currie.